wsanders/M5PaperS3-Stuff/README.md

 At least in the Arduino IDE, gcc header files seem to need to end in .h.

-At this point in time, M5Unified for PaperS3 is not ready for prime time, my call to M5Begin() just put the device in a crash/reboot loop.
+At this point in time, using M5Unified for PaperS3 is a work in progress.
+My call to M5Begin() just put the device in a crash/reboot loop.

-After the program starts, a dot in the lower right of the scren will blink to let you know the device is powered on.
+After the program starts, a dot in the lower right of the screen will blink to let you know the device is powered on.
 While the dot is TFT_WHITE, double click the power button to power it off.